Salmon Ochazuke (Green Tea Over Rice)

 Instructions:

 1. Cook Salmon.
 Season salmon generously with salt and pepper.
-Cook on both sides until nicely browned and the fish flakes away easily.
+In a skillet, cook on both sides until nicely browned and the fish flakes away easily.
 Make sure not to overcook.

-2. Assemble rice bowl.
-In a medium bowl, add freshly steamed white rice.
-Add the flaked salmon on top.
+2. Assemble.
+In a medium bowl, add freshly steamed white rice. *If using, add one packet of chazuke seasoning.* Add the flaked salmon on top.
 Add a few sprinkles of furikake and the chopped green onion.
 Break apart the rice crackers with your hands and sprinkle them all over.
-Drizzle the soy sauce.
 Add a small bit of wasabi, right on top.

-4. Add green tea to the rice bowl.
+4. Add green tea.
 Add freshly brewed green tea directly to the bowl, until the rice is almost completely submerged with liquid.
 Add more or less, to your liking.

 5. Serve.
 Eat immediately and enjoy.